mdn/content/files/en-us/mdn/community/users_teams/index.md

 The teams in the [MDN GitHub organization](https://github.com/orgs/mdn/teams) include:

-- **Core**: Core MDN Web Docs team
+- `@Core`: Core MDN Web Docs team
-- **mdn-community-engagement**: People responsible for community engagement across our repositories
+- `@mdn-community-engagement`: People responsible for community engagement across our repositories
-- **mdn-product**: People responsible for the MDN Plus product
+- `@mdn-product`: People responsible for the MDN Plus product
-- **localization-team-leads**: People who lead our individual localization teams
+- `@localization-team-leads`: People who lead our individual localization teams
-- **OWD**: Contributors from the Open Web Docs non-profit organization
+- `@OWD`: Contributors from the Open Web Docs non-profit organization
-- **sre**: Site reliability engineers who support MDN Web Docs
+- `@sre`: Site reliability engineers who support MDN Web Docs
-- **yari-content**: The umbrella team for all MDN Web Docs content reviewers
+- `@yari-content`: The umbrella team for all MDN Web Docs content reviewers

   - There is a sub-team for the different topic areas — accessibility, Add-ons, CSS, HTML, HTTP, Javascript, SVG, Web API, and Web assembly.
-For example, there's yari-content-css and yari-content-svg.
+For example, there's `@yari-content-css` and `@yari-content-svg`.
   - There are also sub-teams for different languages — Brazilian Portuguese, Chinese, French, Japanese, Korean, Russian, and Spanish.
-For example, there's yari-content-fr and yari-content-ko.
+For example, there's `@yari-content-fr` and `@yari-content-ko`.

 To become a member of a team, you must: